aeria-org/aeria/README.md

 #### Why should I consider using it?

-Aeria brings a lot of benefits when you need to prototype a MVP fast and then scale to a more robust project.
-The most obvious one being, the amount of code (and thus time) needed to bring up a feature is dramatically smaller compared to conventional approaches, thanks to the DSL and builtins that the framework offers.
+Aeria brings a lot of benefits when you need to prototype an MVP fast and then scale to a more robust project.
+The most obvious is that the amount of code -- and thus time -- needed to implement a feature is dramatically reduced compared to conventional approaches, thanks to the DSL and builtins that the framework offers.

 Along with that, it ships a ready-to-use extensible dashboard and a 1:1 typed SDK.
 It is also [a lot faster than Mongoose and Prisma when dealing with references](https://github.com/aeria-org/benchmark).